wolfSSL/documentation/wolfSSL/src/chapter07.md

 ## Supported Certificate Extensions

-If an unsupported or unknown extension that is marked as critical is found then an error message is returned otherwise unsupported or unknown extensions found are ignored.
-Certificate extension parsing expect that at the very least --enable-certext (macro WOLFSSL_CERT_EXT) has been used when compiling the wolfSSL library.
+If an unsupported or unknown extension that is marked as critical is found, then an error message is returned, otherwise unsupported or unknown extensions found are ignored.
+Certificate extension parsing expect that at the very least `--enable-certext` (macro WOLFSSL_CERT_EXT) has been used when compiling the wolfSSL library.
 This is a high level list of certificate extensions that can be **parsed** and at least part if not all of the extensions be used.